OthankQ/100-days-of-code/r1-log.md

 ### R1D89

 Built a React app with a list of user card and search function that updates as you type in a search term.
 This was a part of a tutorial I had stopped to study more React.
 Needed few hints to make this work but proud of what I learned.

+### R1D90

+Back to learning Redux.
+Following through the Redux part of Stephen Grider's tutorial to get an idea of the whole picture of how React and Redux work together.
+Added connect and provider component to the project.